 Requiring Service Providers to Carry Insurance

 The MSA should include a requirement that the service provider and its contractors maintain insurance for the duration of the relationship.
-Certain policy limits can be requested, as well as proof of insurance, The parties’ management group should be consulted early in the process of determining the risk profile of the deal, as well as the types and levels of insurance to be required from the service provider and its subcontractors.
-The conversation with the business units and key stakeholders will likely extend beyond the insurance provision to the other provisions of the contract, such as the indemnities and limitation of liability.
+Certain policy limits can be requested, as well as proof of insurance, The parties’ management group should be consulted early in the process to determine the risk profile of the deal, as well as the types and levels of insurance required from the service provider and its subcontractors.
+The conversation with the business units and key stakeholders will likely extend beyond the insurance provision to other provisions of the contract, such as the indemnities and limitation of liability.